openpnp/openpnp/GcodeDriver.md

 GcodeDriver is a universal driver that makes it possible to configure complex machines and add-on hardware such as feeders without having to write any custom driver code.
 All configuration is done through commands in the configuration files.

+GcodeDriver introduces a new concept to OpenPnP drivers: Sub-Drivers.
+Sub-Drivers allow you to embed multiple drivers in your configuration and each one can control a different device.

+In the video below there are two GcodeDrivers running.
+One is controlling the Smoothieboard running the machine and one is controlling an Arduino running a simple sketch.
+This is intended to demonstrate how you can easily integrate additional hardware such as feeders.

 Demonstration Video: https://www.youtube.com/watch?v=0ntYOy0s_8Y

 Sample Configuration